Exceptional student accommodation in London city centre

 If you’re on the market for something more upmarket, then head to London’s Oxford Street or Bond Street where you’ll find a host of designer stores and flagship stores from some of the biggest names on the UK high street including Apple and Waterstones.
 The city is also home to several large Westfield shopping centres and a host of markets, including the famous Camden Market and Borough Market.

-London is very well known for its tourism, and it has plenty of attractions to keep you occupied.
+London is very well known for its tourism, and it has plenty of attractions and museums to keep you occupied.
 From the big names including Big Ben or the London Eye to Trafalgar Square or the Shard, it takes some planning to get around London’s attractions.
 There are also some great places to visit around Elephant and Castle.
+Or, if you fancy yourself a bit of an influencer, why not check out our recommendations for the most Instagrammable spots in London!

 Are there free things to do in London?